 The highway cross section will establish the basic operational and safety features for the facility, and it will have a significant impact on the project cost, especially for right of way.
 Chapters 14 through 18 contain typical sections and design criteria for cross sections of local roads and streets, collectors, arterials and freeways.
-This chapter provides guidance in the design of cross section elements, including the roadway section (e.g., travel lanes, shoulders, auxiliary lanes, passing lanes, curbing), roadway elements (e.g., fill and cut slopes, sidewalks), medians, TWLTL, and bridge and underpass cross sections.
+This chapter provides guidance in the design of cross section elements, including the roadway section (e.g., travel lanes, shoulders, auxiliary lanes, passing lanes, curbing), roadside elements, medians, TWLTL, and bridge and underpass cross sections.